awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 cloudtrail:StartLogging
 ```

-The following sample JSON policy grants the required permissions\.
+The following sample JSON policy grants the permissions necessary to validate an IAM role and log information to an AWS CloudTrail\.

 ```
 {